regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    I'd say there are five stages of porting,and and the start hard and get easier.
+    I'd say there are five stages of porting,and they start hard and get easier.
     And as you see, the first and hardest stage has absolutely nothing to do with Python 3.
     The preparing stage can be equally tricky, especially if you haven't kept your dependencies up to date.